afborgesDev/afborgesdev.github.io/_posts/2022-02-25-IntegrationTests.md

 - **MvcTestingAppManifest.json**
   - Apparently this could be the configurations for the Acceptance tests, not sure how it works because I could not see any reference from it in a simple search
   - I would like to test it to see if it is possible to override the appsettings from the API without mirror it on the acceptance project
   - It also seems could be an option for the .NET 6 issue regarding the multiple appsettings during the publish.
+[Generate error for duplicate files in publish output](https://docs.microsoft.com/en-us/dotnet/core/compatibility/sdk/6.0/duplicate-files-in-output)
+- **Environment**
+  - Inside the WebApplicationFactory I could see that in many places the application has been set to `Environment.Development` so it means that this way it is not possible to test the application against the `Production` environment.
+I don't know yet what the implications of that
+    - How about the targeting, this will affect some how maybe this changes from `Debug` to `Release` somewhere that I'm not aware about it yet
+- **services.SwapTransient**
+  - inside the _builder.ConfigureTestServices_ it is possible to swap services this could be useful once integrating with external dependencies
+  - it is an extension method from `Microsoft.AspNetCore.TestHost`

 Questions that I've: